Arabic definite article: At the beginning of particles (ḥarf) and verbs (fi‘l)

 Al- is a particle (ḥarf) in the Arabic language.
 Like most (but not all) particles, it is not prefixed to other particles.
 That is because particles are never in need of any of the lexical meanings or grammatical inflections provided by al-.

 Similarly, al- is not prefixed to verbs.
 However, it has been seen on verbs in poetry, as in the following couplets by Dhu al-Kharq al-Tahawi (ذو الخرق الطهوي):

 Several opinions exist to explain this aberrant al-.
-The following is a precis of different Arabic scholars' views as given in Khizanat al-Adab.
+The following précis is of different Arabic scholars' views as given in Khizanat al-Adab.

 One view is that al- is a relative pronoun here, similar to alladhī (الذي), allatī (التي), etc. in Arabic.
 This is the view of Ibn Hisham and Al-Akhfash al-Akbar.

 This opinion is in harmony with the form of the general relative pronoun (alli, illi, al) in most Arabic dialects nowadays.
 If this view is correct, this aberrant al- does not follow the sun and moon letters rule.

 Al- may also be used to turn verbs in the imperfect, passive state into adjectives in a limited set of circumstances.
 This is employed to show ability/possibility, or with the use of another particle ("-la-"), inability/impossibility as is related to the definite word the resulting adjective modifies.
 Examples: Al-yurā : the see-able; al-yu'kal : the edible; al-la-yurā : the un-see-able; al-la-silkī : the wire-less [device]; etc.

 When al- occurs in places where we would not normally expect it, it is considered extra as far as grammar and lexicology are concerned.
 This is the view of al-Kisā’ī.

 Al- is used by poets to complete the meter of the verse under poetic license.
 This is the view of Ibn Malik, the author of the Alfiyyah; it is rejected by the author of the Khizānat al-Adab.